rl18c/Inventory-Management-Software/README.md

 		- Can Graph the Current Selected Item / Graph All Items Graph Window : 	- Graph Stock Changes / Graph Calculated Profit  (Both based off quantity changes)

+Notes :	- When trying to run the database on FSU's internet, we realized a VPN is required.
+		- A login for testing used by us was: Username: test1 Password: test1

 Final List of Libraries Used
 =================================